Beer mega merger faces jobs battle in SABMiller's birthplace

-JOHANNESBURG, Oct 19 Belgian brewer Anheuser-Busch InBev may have won over peer SABMiller , but the $100 billion-plus deal could face delays in South Africa, where the now British company began selling its ubiquitous Castle Lager 120 years ago.
+JOHANNESBURG Belgian brewer Anheuser-Busch InBev (ABI.BR) may have won over peer SABMiller SAB.L, but the $100 billion-plus deal could face delays in South Africa, where the now British company began selling its ubiquitous Castle Lager 120 years ago.

 AB InBev's reputation as a cost slasher has alarmed local unions in a country with a 25 percent unemployment rate and where the government has a track record of delaying deals while imposing strict conditions to prevent job losses.